Overwhelmed by Chinese vocabulary

 Learning new vocabulary is a necessary part of learning Chinese.
 But is it really necessary to face so many new words at one time?

-Therefore, the best practice is to remove the section of the new vocabulary of the lesson to somewhere else.
 In the Mandarin Express series, this section is at the end of the Student’s Books.
-When students start a new chapter, they don’t see a long list of new vocabulary at all.
-It’s out of sight, and out of mind.
-No unnecessary stresses whatsoever.
+When students start a new chapter, they don’t see a long list of new vocabulary.
 However, when a quick review is called for, they can go to the vocabulary section at the end of the book easily.